nipy/nibabel/doc/source/dicom/dicom_intro.rst

 Here is the start of the relevant section from PS 3.5:

-  7.8.1 PRIVATE DATA ELEMENT TAGS
+.. admonition:: 7.8.1 PRIVATE DATA ELEMENT TAGS

   It is possible that multiple implementers may define Private Elements with the same (odd) group number.
 To avoid conflicts, Private Elements shall be